AIBC

 Who is required to have Professional Liability Insurance?

-All architectural firms who hold a Certificate of Practice holders are required to obtain insurance.
+All architectural firms that hold a Certificate of Practice holders are required to obtain insurance.
 Architects doing work that does not require a CoP, or working for CoP holders, would be exempt from obtaining insurance.

 How much coverage is required?